 As an example, consider a fictitious company called Fredwin Cycling that makes a cycling app.
 A few of their product goals include:

-Goal: Top rated social fitness cycling apps
+Goal: Top-rated social fitness cycling app within 12 months

 Metric: #1 rated in iOS and Android marketplaces

 Metric: +$100M revenue

 Metric: +100 partners